Best Channel 4 dramas in November 2024

 Drama

-Summary:A four-episode spin-off from the unforgettable Shane Meadows film This Is England, this one skips to three years later as the skinhead subculture slowly dies out and World Cup fever grips the nation.
+Summary:A spin-off series of the unforgettable Shane Meadows 2006 film This Is England.
+The four-episode run skips to three years after the film as the skinhead subculture slowly dies out and World Cup fever grips the nation.
 Shaun is finishing high school exams while his estranged mates Woody, Lol, Smell, Gadget and Meggy coast around town searching for love and income.
+This Is England '86, was later followed by This Is England '88, and This Is England '90.

 Available now